Ek Paheli Leela: Plot

-With the help from the Pandit, Karan travels through his past and they find out that he must be Shravan (Rajneesh Duggal), who was in love with a girl called Leela (also played by Sunny Leone) but his master, an artist, Bhairao (Rahul Dev) adopts her as his muse.
+With the help of the Pandit, Karan travels through his past and they find out that he must be Shravan (Rajneesh Duggal), who was in love with a girl called Leela (also played by Leone) but his master, an artist, Bhairao (Rahul Dev) adopts her as his muse.
 Bhairao makes a statue of Leela and discovers that Leela is in love with Shravan.
-In a fit of rage, Bhairao kills both Shravan and Leela by pushing them into a bottomless pit of fire.
+In a fit of rage, Bhairao kills both Shravan and Leela by whipping shravan, hitting him with a hammer in the head and kills leela by pushing her off the ledge of his hideaway.

-With the advise from Pandit, Karan gets some courage to visit a place called' Bhairao Virajana' (the place of dispute between Ranveer and Bikram).
-This place is under dispute because both the Prince Ranveer and Bikram know that a statue of "Leela" is hidden in the midst of its ruins, which is worth a billion dollars.
+With advice from Pandit, Karan gets some courage to visit a place called Bhairao Virajana (the place of dispute between Ranveer and Bikram, who know that a statue of "Leela" is hidden in the midst of its ruins, which is worth a billion dollars.

-Bikram finds out that Karan is trespassing his property and brings him to Prince Ranveer to inform him that their property is now being invaded by unknown strangers.
+Bikram finds out that Karan is trespassing on his property and brings him to Prince Ranveer to inform him that their property is now being invaded by strangers.

-Inside the palace, Karan meets Meera and tries to remind Meera about their past but Meera does not believe him.
-Karan plays a song "Tere Bin" that takes Meera back into their past and she recollects her past life as the beautiful Leela...Bikram overhears all the conversations and knows that the secret of where the statue of Leela is hidden can be known by kidnapping Karan and Meera and forcing them to spill the beans.
+Inside the palace, Karan meets Meera and tries to remind her about their past but Meera does not believe him.
+Karan plays a song "Tere Bin" that takes Meera back into their past and she recollects her past life as the beautiful Leela...
+Bikram overhears the entire conversation and knows that the location of Leela's statue can be learnt by kidnapping Karan and Meera and forcing them to spill the beans.

-With the help of a some henchmen, Meera and Karan get kidnapped by Bikram who is looking for a statue that Bhairao had made.
+With the help of his some henchmen, Meera and Karan get kidnapped by Bikram who is looking for the statue that Bhairao had made.
 The current market value of the statue is $10 billion and Bikram wants to keep the money for himself.
-Bikram starts harassing Meera so that she would tell him where the statue is hidden, and therefore under duress and to save Meera, Karan reveals that the statue was hidden behind a wall, and then when Bikram gets to the statue, Prince Ranveer arrives and pierces Bikram's hand with a sword.
+Bikram starts harassing Meera so that she would tell him where the statue is hidden.
+Therefore under duress and to save Meera, Karan reveals that the statue was hidden behind a wall, and then when Bikram gets to the statue, Prince Ranveer arrives and stabs Bikram's hand with a sword.

-At the end, Karan realizes that he was actually the reincarnation of Bhairao and not of Shravan (who got reincarnated in Ranveer).
-Karan tries to redeem his ills by committing suicide but Meera and Ranveer don't let him.
+In the end, Karan realizes that he is actually the reincarnation of Bhairao and not of Shravan (who has reincarnated as Ranveer).
+Karan tries to redeem his ills by committing suicide but Meera and Ranveer stop him.

-Karan's album "Tere Bin" gets him fame and the story ends happily ever after.
+Karan's album "Tere Bin" gets him fame and the story happily for them.